Early Dynastic Period (Mesopotamia): Recent discoveries

-Government and economy
+Government, society and economy

 Administration

 Each city was centered around a temple that was dedicated to a particular patron deity.
 A city was governed by both/either a "lugal" (king) and/or an "ensi" (priest).
 It was understood that rulers were determined by the deity of the city and rule could be transferred from one city to another.
 Hegemony from the Nippur priesthood moved between competing dynasties of the Sumerian cities.
 Traditionally, these included Eridu, Bad-tibira, Larsa, Sippar, Shuruppak, Kish, Uruk, Ur, Adab, and Akshak.
 Other relevant cities from outside the Tigris–Euphrates river system included Hamazi, Awan (in present-day Iran), and Mari (in present-day Syria but which is credited on the SKL as having "exercised kingship" during the ED II period).

 Thorkild Jacobsen defined a "primitive democracy" with reference to Sumerian epics, myths, and historical records.
 He described a form of government determined by a majority of men who were free citizens.
 There was little specialisation and only a loose power structure.
 Kings such as Gilgamesh of the first dynasty of Uruk did not yet hold an autocracy.
 Rather, they governed together with councils of elders and councils of younger men, who were likely free men bearing arms.
 Kings would consult the councils on all major decisions, including whether to go to war.
 Jacobsen's definition of a democracy as a relationship between primitive monarchs and men of the noble classes has been questioned.
 Jacobsen conceded that the available evidence could not distinguish a "Mesopotamian democracy" from a "primitive oligarchy".

 "Lugal" (Sumerian: 𒈗, a Sumerogram ligature of two signs: "𒃲" meaning "big" or "great" and "𒇽" meaning "man") (a Sumerian language title translated into English as either "king" or "ruler") was one of three possible titles affixed to a ruler of a Sumerian city-state.
 The others were "EN" and "ensi".